+(3)SP/Even Years

-SP/Even Years This course enables students to learn the processes by which historical, social, cultural events and/or phenomena are prepared for presentation on public media.
-Emphasis is on research, writing, and production.
-The course involves video editing and hands-on production experiences.
-Prerequisite: CO236.
+This course enables students to learn the processes by which historical, social, cultural events and/or phenomena are prepared for presentation on public media.
+Emphasis is on research, writing, and production concepts.
+Prerequisite: CO106 or consent of instructor.

-CO450 COMMUNICATION THEORY AND RESEARCH
+COMMUNICATION THEORY AND RESEARCH